nerdschoolbergen/modern-javascript-and-web-apis/exercise2/README.md

 ~~~~

 ### 4.2 TV Show model

+We need something to represent a TV Show and carry data for a tv show.
+We call this a _model_.
+Let's use a fancy ES6 class to make this.

 * Create a new folder: `tvShow`
 * Create a new file `TvShow.js`.
 This file should just contain our tv show _model_: